Lens Choices

 How We Decide Together

 Lens choice isn't a menu you pick from.
 It's a conversation.
-Dr Hunt takes into account your daily visual priorities — whether you drive at night, or if reading without glasses is important to you.
+A/Prof Hunt takes into account your daily visual priorities — whether you drive at night, or if reading without glasses is important to you.
 He also considers whether you have astigmatism, along with any other eye conditions that may influence the result.

 Many patients with cataracts also have retinal conditions — and this changes the lens conversation significantly.
-Dr Hunt's subspecialty expertise in both cataract surgery and medical retina means both conditions are considered together when planning your surgery.
+A/Prof Hunt's subspecialty expertise in both cataract surgery and medical retina means both conditions are considered together when planning your surgery.

 Understanding the Lens Spectrum